 Pain is meant to be a temporary signal from the body to alert the brain of injury or inflammation; however, chronic pain is more complicated, in that the pain continues despite no obvious injury or illness.
 With continued pain, sufferers of chronic pain often feel hopeless, angry, anxious, or sad.
 While medical treatments such as physical therapy, medication, or surgery can be helpful in treating chronic pain, it is important to remember that pain includes not only physical but also emotional and psychological components.
 Thus, a holistic approach to treating chronic pain including both medical and psychological treatments will likely benefit the sufferer above and beyond medical treatment alone.

 If you are suffering from chronic pain, you do not have to manage it alone.
 Chronic pain specialists at Great Lakes Psychology Group have the tools to help sufferers of chronic pain cope with the thoughts, emotions, and behaviors that accompany chronic pain.
-GLPG offers convenience in same-day, night and weekend appointments, as well as many convenient locations in the metro Detroit area.
+GLPG offers convenience in next-day, night, and weekend appointments, as well as many convenient locations in the metro Detroit area.
 Make an investment in your health and wellness by making an appointment today.